makkus/freckles/README.rst

 ########

-*freckles* is a collection of tools (using Ansible_ under the hood) to manage your local working environment(s) (workstation, remote server, virtual machine, container, ...).
+*freckles* is a collection of tools designed to manage your local working environment(s) (workstation, remote server, virtual machine, container, ...).
 It supports you and your team in applying best practices -- similar to those used in the configuration management and DevOps space -- on all of your development (and other) projects.
 And hopefully saving you time doing it.

+*freckles* is written in Python, and uses Ansible_ to do the heavy (system-management) lifting.

 - `Quick links`_